How to teach a Sunday school class

 It was that class that launched me into almost perpetual Sunday school teaching for the last 37 years.
 It is those years of experience and the joy they have been that has inspired me to write this article.
 Here's a simple guide to help anyone that wants to effectively teach on a Sunday morning for approximately 45 minutes.

 Begin during the week by preparing your lesson don't wait till Saturday night or even worse Sunday morning.
-Your lesson should have time for God to work in it.
+Your lesson should have time for God to work in it and you.
 By Friday at the latest your prep should be done.
 Whether that's reading a chapter of a book and highlighting the sections that especially speak to you or reviewing the video and study guide.
 You should be ready in advance as it will make you feel more confident as you teach.
 (At the same time I know how life goes-so last minute prep happens-just don't make it a habit or your joy will get replaced with stress and I know you don't need more of that!)

 Next you need to arrive at least 5 minutes early for the class that way you can welcome most everyone that will show up and sets the standard to begin on time.
 The Sunday School hour is rarely an hour and to start late can easily set a pattern that will cut down class time.